grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-250-G2-G0R80PA/NOTES_win81mint17.md

 by showing a warning on your desktop! :(

 Configure by:
-- Hitting the F10 key several times early in the notebook boot process (ie. shortly after applying power) to enter the UEFI firmware configuration menu
+- Hitting the F10 key (perhaps several times) early in the notebook boot process (ie. shortly after applying power) to enter the UEFI firmware configuration menu
-- Navigate to ...
+- Navigate to System Configuration > Boot Options
 - Change *Legacy Support* (ie. CSM) option to *Enable*.
 As a result you should see the *Secure Boot* option change to *Disable*